WHY HAVE PERMANENT MAKEUP DONE?

 Wear a comfortable, loose fitting clothing

-- Prescription medication should be taken 3 days prior to procedure and 7 days during healing.
+Prescription medication should be taken for 10 total days.
+(3 days prior to procedure and 7 days after).
 You must get this from your doctor!
 The lip tattooing will cause an outbreak!

-- I recommend everyone take 1000/mg L-lysine daily 10 days prior to and during healing (Make sure there are no drug interactions prior to this with current medications).
+I recommend everyone (even if you don’t remember having an outbreak before) take 1000/mg L-lysine daily for 10 days (3 days prior to and 7 days after) Important: Make sure there are no drug interactions prior to this with your current medications

-- If you get canker sores, you should be totally healed and free of any for at least 7 days prior.
+If you get canker sores, you should be totally healed for at least 7 days from your last outbreak prior to your procedure.
 Reschedule if needed.

-- Contacts will be asked to be taken out prior to procedure the day of and I highly recommend that you only wear glasses until 7 days after healing.
-If this is not possible, contacts may be put back in the following day at your own risk.
+Contacts should not be worn to the procedure.
+Please wear glasses.
+If you do not have glasses, be aware contacts must be removed prior to the procedure and I advise you wear glasses only for 7 days post procedure.
+If you place contacts back in sooner, you risk impacting your take of pigment negatively.
 Ointment will be applied in the eye to minimize the risk of a corneal abrasion which can happen during this procedure.
 Please make the tattooer aware if you have a history of any problems with your corneas.

 Includes the primary application and one touch up session done at 6 weeks